ImperialCollegeLondon/CO2BLOCK/README.md

 To learn more about the theory behind CO2BLOCKSEISM, please refer to the following paper:
 - Kivi, I.R., De Simone, S. and Krevor, S., 2025.
 A simplified physics model for estimating subsurface CO<sub>2</sub> storage resources constrained ‎by fault slip potential.
 Journal of Rock Mechanics and Geotechnical Engineering (in press) <https://doi.org/10.1016/j.jrmge.2025.06.031>

-Should you have any question/comment/suggestion, please contact Silvia De Simone at silviadesi@gmail.com or Iman R Kivi at i.rahimzadeh-kivi@imperial.ac.uk
+Should you have any question/comment/suggestion, please contact Silvia De Simone at silviadesi@gmail.com, Iman R Kivi at i.rahimzadeh-kivi@imperial.ac.uk, or Sam Krevor at s.krevor@imperial.ac.uk

 These tools are free licensed software.
 If you use it for academic purposes, please cite the reference paper De Simone and Krevor (2021) for CO2BLOCK and Kivi et al. (2025) for CO2BLOCKSEISM.